 Efforts made in the early stages, in terms of rehabilitation, reap massive rewards later on.
 Whatever you do, seek advice from the appropriate medical practitioners.
 Naming no names, I was treated whilst in hospital by a very nice young NHS physiotherapist who was very caring and spent a lot of time with me.
 It later turned out (after speaking to some senior NHS and private sports physios when I was back home in Liverpool) that he was a cardio physio, not trained in orthopaedics, and much of his advice was inappropriate!

-I’m not knocking the NHS who were amazing in general, but for specialist physio for the commonly occurring cycle injuries (such as my shoulder and clavicle fractures), I would recommend you use a private sports physio if you know one.
+I’m not knocking the NHS who were amazing, but for specialist physio for the commonly occurring cycle injuries (such as my shoulder and clavicle fractures), I would recommend you use a private sports physio if you know one.
 Alternatively, ask your solicitor to put you in touch with one.
 If your solicitor does not know of one, then they are not specialists in cycle claims!

 For many of us, priority number two is getting the bike fixed or replaced – no easy task for many of us riding expensive, custom-built bikes and not wanting to take the chance that the beautiful carbon fibre has been forever compromised!